dburea01/notes-api/README.md

-## About NOTES-Api
+# About NOTES-Api

-NOTES-APi allows you to create “text” notes for organizations.
-Honestly, it's no use.
-It just allowed me to learn how to properly build APIs with the Laravel framework.
+NOTES-APi allows you to create “text” notes for organizations. **Honestly, it's no use**.
+It just allowed me to learn how to properly build APIs with the [Laravel framework](https://laravel.com/).
 And to understand all the necessary steps until the production.

 ## Features